adrianulima/gutter-codelens/README.md

 # Gutter CodeLens for VSCode

-Gutter CodeLens is a Visual Studio Code extension that places CodeLens in the editor's gutter, separate from the native CodeLens.
+Gutter CodeLens is a Visual Studio Code extension that places CodeLens in the editor's gutter, separated from the native CodeLens.
 This improves code readability by keeping CodeLens compact and out of the main code area.

 ![gutter-codelens-preview](https://github.com/adrianulima/gutter-codelens/blob/main/assets/gutter-codelens-preview.png?raw=true)